 The UCLA Department of French & Francophone Studies offers a variety of undergraduate and graduate courses in English and French.
-For information about specific section times and locations please view the UCLA Schedule of Classes.
+For a list of French courses offered in Winter Quarter 2021, please view the UCLA Schedule of Classes.

 For a complete listing and description of department courses visit the UCLA General Catalog.